rskwiat/TECH-3620-01-FA2020/readme.md

 # Kean University Tech 3620 - 01
 ## Mobile Application Development

 All work done in class will be reflected in this repo.
-The Installation instructions can be in the [commands/installations.md](commands/installations.md) folder, and the expo instructions can be found in the Expo[commands/expo.md] file.
+The Installation instructions can be in the [Installations](commands/installations.md) file, and the expo instructions can be found in the [Expo](commands/expo.md) file.

 ## Accounts Needed